yyccPhil/dataxi/README.md

 secret_helper = SaveSecret()
 ```

 Use the save_secret() function to store new credentials.
 The parameters conn_id, user, and password are mandatory.
-You can also use this to store non-database credentials if you'd like.:v:
+You can also use this to store non-database credentials if you'd like. :v:

 ```python
 # For db_type, choose one of the following: mysql, mssql/sql_server, clickhouse/ch